TheMukeshPatel/smtp-connector/readme.txt

 * Securely stores your SMTP credentials.
 * Ensures your WordPress emails are delivered reliably.

-For more details, visit our [official website](https://mpateldigital.com).
+For more details, visit our [official website](https://mpateldigital.com/smtp-connector/).

 == Installation ==

 1. Go to Plugins > Add New Plugin section on your WordPress site
-2. Click on "Upload Plugin", choose plugin zip file and tap "Install Now" button.
+2. Click on "Upload Plugin", choose the plugin zip file and tap the "Install Now" button.
 2. Activate the "SMTP Connector" plugin.
 3. Go to 'Settings' > 'SMTP Connector' to configure your SMTP settings.